-The proposed replacement dwelling is larger than the existing bungalow on site, but in terms of floorspace increase it falls within the parameters set within Policy HNTS16.
+The proposed replacement dwelling is larger than the existing bungalow on site, but in terms of floorspace increase it falls within the parameters set within Policy HNTS16 following the submission of amended plans (17th September 2021).
 The scale and design of the property is similar to the neighbouring property and will be seen in context to this existing dwelling.
 The proposal will have some impact upon the character of the AONB in its wider setting as it will be visible in the street scene, but not to a degree that would warrant a refusal of the application.